Search resumes in Shuswap for missing women - Salmon Arm Observer

 Read more: Walking for missing women

-John says he would like to find the other women missing as well.
-Part of what keeps him going is the hope that the efforts being put in will help other people who search now or in the future for their children.
+Part of what keeps John going is the hope that the efforts being put in will help other people who search now or in the future for their children.

 Jane Aubertin, Nicole Bell’s mom, expresses a similar sentiment.
 Nicole, then 31, was last seen on Sept.
 2, 2017 in Sicamous.
 Jane is working with the Simpson family.